Click a title below for further details.

 We are awaiting arrival of necessary building materials to begin repair work.
 Obtaining the necessary supplies has been challenging.

-This update is current as of March 2026.
+This update is current as of May 2026.

 Chair Restoration and Fundraiser